engin100/980/launch-day/logistics.md

 ## Weather Outlook

 Stay informed with the live NOAA meteogram for Ann Arbor.
+The chart below always locks onto the 48-hour Saturday/Sunday window so you can compare temperature, wind, gusts, humidity, and precipitation potential at a glance.

 <div class="forecast-frame">
   <div class="meteogram-card">